 6pm – Wrapping up: By 6pm, I’m ready to start winding down.
 At the end of the day, I’ll look at what’s happening tomorrow and write down my to-do list for the next day.
 I know lots of people write their to-do list first thing in the morning, but I don’t like that.
 I’ve learned that it’s much less stressful if you just offload your list before you leave work.
 When I get in the next day, I know exactly what I need to do.

-A typical day in the life of a UX designer is… varied!
+2. A typical day for a UX designer is…

 I work at a digital agency, which means a wide range of clients — from automotive to insurance, fashion, and retail.
 At the moment I’m working on an app for housing appliances.
 I’m one of two designers working on this project, and I’m responsible for developing the product; i.e. research, concepting, design, prototyping and testing.